qbrak/gazeek.github.io/_posts/2024-05-02-dual_space_short.md

 ## Numbers as linear transformations

 Right now it seems unclear how a linear transformation can be associated with a number.
 Thus, we need to figure out how to look at numbers differently.
-One way to think of them is that numbers contain information (e.g. 3 would mean there are 3 dogs in kennel, or $\sqrt{2}$ kg of wheat).
-This is the way [natural numbers are defined](https://en.wikipedia.org/wiki/Set-theoretic_definition_of_natural_numbers) when start from the empty set:
+One way to think of them is that numbers contain information (e.g. 3 would mean there are 3 dogs in a kennel, or $\sqrt{2}$ kg of wheat).
+This is the way [natural numbers are defined](https://en.wikipedia.org/wiki/Set-theoretic_definition_of_natural_numbers) when starting from the empty set:

 $$
 \begin{align*}